Wherever life takes you, we may be able to help

-If you earn any income while overseas, you may have to pay tax on it in the country where it’s earned.
-Australia only has reciprocal agreements with a few countries to prevent double taxation, so check the rules with the other country's embassy, high commission or consulate before you leave home.
+If you earn any income while overseas, you may have to pay tax on it in the country/region where it’s earned.
+Australia only has reciprocal agreements with a few countries/regions to prevent double taxation, so check the rules with the other country/region's embassy, high commission or consulate before you leave home.
 Alternatively, you can consult the nearest Australian embassy, high commission or consulate once you’re abroad.

 Our top 10 travel tips